RANDCorporation/missile-jamming-and-engagement-model/README.md

 For detailed methodology, mathematical formulations, and analysis results, see:

-Brien Alkire. *Missile Jamming and Engagement Model*.
-RAND Corporation, RR-A3150-2, 2025. https://www.rand.org/pubs/research_reports/RRA3150-2.html
+Alkire, Brien, George Nacouzi, Jair Aguirre, and Brian Dolan, A Missile Jamming and Engagement Model, RAND Corporation, RR-A3150-2, 2025.
+As of March 15, 2026: https://www.rand.org/pubs/research_reports/RRA3150-2.html

 The report provides comprehensive background on:
 - Link budget analysis for GPS and IFTU signals under jamming